tigerabrodi/learn-terraform-aws-instance/README.md

 VPC -> Subnet -> Instance.

 EC2 instance resides in a subnet, which is part of your VPC.
 The subnet's CIDR block determines the IP address range available to instances within it.

+# What and why IP addresses?

+CIDR blocks provide a way to allocate and manage IP addresses in a network.
+Each block represents a range of IP addresses.

+An IP address within a CIDR block is like a specific address (like a house number in a street).
+In networking, each device or resource (like an EC2 instance or a database in AWS) needs an IP address to communicate with other devices.

+CIDR also involves routing.
+Routing is the process of directing data (IP packets) across a network.
+CIDR blocks help in defining routes by grouping addresses together, making it easier to direct traffic.